bishopb/clitest/README.md

 ## Usage

 `clitest.py` is invoked from the command line, specifying one or more test suite files.
+By default, `clitest.py` will run the tests given in the test suite files.
+To simply list the cases that would be run, pass the --list-tests option.

 ```
-usage: clitest.py [-h] [-v | -q] SUITE [SUITE ...]
+usage: clitest.py [-h] [-v | -q | --list-tests] SUITE [SUITE ...]

 A generic, language-agnostic command-line test runner.

 positional arguments:
   SUITE          One or more paths to test suite XML files.

-optional arguments:
+options:
   -h, --help     show this help message and exit
-  -v, --verbose         Enable verbose output, printing descriptions from the
+  -v, --verbose  Enable verbose output, printing descriptions and diagnostics.
-                        test suite as diagnostic comments.
+  -q, --quiet    Enable quiet output, suppressing diagnostic messages on failure.
-  -q, --quiet           Enable quiet output.
+  --list-tests   List all tests that would be run without executing them.
 ```

 ## Test Suite XML Specification